metocean/api-conventions/README.md

 These can be added and or subtyped for specific formats

-Note CF-JSON is is just a specification within JSON, and is specified as above to differentiate it from any other arbitrary JSON which would be application/json.
+Note CF-JSON is just a specification within JSON, and is specified as above to differentiate it from any other arbitrary JSON which would be application/json.

 Optionally, a cf suffix can be added to netcdf to indicate that it is cf compliant:
 * application/vnd.unidata.netcdf.cf+binary

-Where an endpoint supports ,multiple MIME types, the requested type should be specified in the 'Content-Type' header of the request.
+Where an endpoint supports multiple MIME types, the requested type should be specified in the 'Content-Type' header of the request.